What Does a Fifth Wheel Look Like?

 a slide-out kitchen or a special bed configuration that isn't standard in your chosen brand.
 The quality of build also affects cost: the better materials make it last longer and look nicer over time.

 If you're buying new, then prices will range between $50,000 and $167,000 depending on size and add-ons (that said; sometimes it may be possible to find one costing less than half this amount).
-If you're looking for used fifth wheels though, which we'll
+If you're looking for used fifth wheels though, which I'll

 cover below, prices tend towards being lower than those offered by manufacturers today due to depreciation over time (though there are exceptions).